Taboo (1980 film): Plot

 Barbara Scott (Kay Parker) is performing oral sex on her husband Chris (Turk Lyon).
 Exasperated by Barbara's insistence on doing it with the lights out, her husband leaves the marriage.
-Their only child, Paul (Mike Ranger), stays with Barbara.
+Their only child, Paul (Mike Ranger), a high school student, stays with Barbara.
 She begins to look for work with little success at first.
 Seeing her sad and without company, her friend Gina (Juliet Anderson) gets her a date with a friend, who takes her to a swingers party.

-Her son Paul has a girlfriend Sherry (Dorothy LeMay) but also shows a sexual attraction to his mother as she prepares for her date.
+Her son Paul has a girlfriend Sherry (Dorothy LeMay), but also shows a sexual attraction to his mother as she prepares for her date.
 Barbara leaves her door open, allowing Paul to see her nude, and he starts masturbating to Barbara without her apparent knowledge.

 Barbara's date is a failure, but while at the swingers party she observes many nude couples having sex, and is feeling intense lust after returning home.
 After seeing her son nude asleep in bed, she develops previously unthinkable sexual feelings for her son.
 Barbara enters Paul's room and acts on her taboo feelings, manipulating his penis to erection.
 After Paul awakens he joins in enthusiastically and they have full penis in vagina intercourse.
 Paul withdraws his penis and ejaculates between Barbara's breasts.
 Regretful at their violation of the incest taboo and not knowing what to do, Barbara takes refuge affectionately in an old friend, Jerry, who in addition to company and affection gives her a job.